Editor: Dr Tim Harding

 Since all seven books were reissued in the second series but with new titles (and some textual changes), probably only collectors will be interested in acquiring the original series.

 After the collapse of the original Batsford publishing house in 1999, the second set of Dvoretsky's books in English was issued by Edition Olms of Zurich, in their "Progress in Chess" series, edited and translated by Ken Neat.
 These are the ones you should try to acquire if you do not have them already.
 (Olms also published German-language chess books under the series title "Tschaturanga.")

 It would be the work of another day (or month) to try to trace text changes between the Batsford and Olms versions.
 The most obvious differences is that the reissues are in a consistent style, having had the same editor and translator, and are printed on better paper with a more attractive page layout.
 One drawback, though, is that the individual titles of the volumes are not printed on the spines.

 The School of Chess Excellence series, written by Dvoretsky alone, consisted of new editions of two of the Batsford titles, but also two other books not previously published.
 The School of Future Champions series was an improved reissue of the five works co-authored with Yusupov, which also include contributions by some other players, including one by Vladimir Kramnik.

 (In two cases, Tim does not have the Olms edition but he does have the original works from Batsford so is fairly confident that he knows the contents.)

 Dvoretsky's third and final publisher in English was Russell Enterprises, based in Milford, Connecticut.
-Tim has all but one of these.
-Proprietor Hanon W. Russell informs us that he has in hand one final Dvoretsky manuscript which he hopes they can publish next year.
+Tim has all but one of the Dvoretsky books they have issued.